This post may contain affiliate links, please see the privacy policy for details.

 Like this recipe?
 Rate and comment below!

 These soft gingerbread cookies are perfect for Christmas but too good to only have once a year!
 Closely based on one of the best loved Disney copycat recipes, these chewy ginger cookies are sure to be a big hit with everyone.
-If you’re making them for the holiday season, you might want to double up and make extras to give as gifts.
-Anyone who likes ginger is going to love these perfectly chewy ginger cookies.
+If you’re making them for the holiday season, you may want to double up and make extra to give as gifts.
+Anyone who likes ginger is going to love these Disney gingerbread cookies.

 Other Recipes to Try